dkman123/UrT_Server_Setup/Optional_GetStatusProtection.md

 Though later it was at about 313 MB in 6 hours (1,252 MB / day)

-Example to restart at 5:02 AM and 4:02 PM, add these lines
+Example to restart at 5:02 AM and 4:02 PM, add these lines (though I recommend the next sample)
 > sudo crontab -e

 ```